 Thorpe Park, Surrey

 Let’s kick off with what is widely recognised as being the most thrilling theme park in the UK.
-More geared towards an older audience, Thorpe Park offers a mix of thrilling rides that should satisfy even the most demanding adrenaline junkies.
-Yes, there is a section for smaller children.
-But tiny tots aren’t the main focus here.
+Geared towards an older audience, Thorpe Park offers a mix of thrilling rides that should satisfy even the most demanding adrenaline junkies.
+There is a section for smaller children, but tiny tots aren’t the main focus here.

 Highlights: Stealth, one of the fastest rollercoasters in the whole of Europe.
 Derren Brown’s Ghost Train is a great spooky addition.